SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 # Narrative Intervention

-Twilight and her friends are all gathered inside her tree-house– for some reason.
+Twilight and her friends are all gathered inside her treehouse, for some reason.

 "Okay girls, you remember why we're here?"
 Twilight asks, without catching fire.

 Her friends nod, amazed by her skill at not spontaneously combusting.

 Twilight sighs.
-"That's why were here, Mr. Narrator.
+"That's why we're here, Mr. Narrator.
 You need to stop lying in our stories."

 I, the narrator, don't reply.